fastscape-lem/fastscapelib/doc/source/guide_flow.md

 ````

 Compared to {py:class}`~fastscapelib.PFloodSinkResolver`,
-{py:class}`~fastscapelib.MSTSinkResolver` can be much more efficient when the
+{py:class}`~fastscapelib.MSTSinkResolver` can be much faster to execute when the
-number of closed depressions found in the topography is small (usually the case
+number of closed depressions found in the topography is small (often the case in
-after some time steps in LEM simulations where erosion processes do not create
+LEM simulations already after a few time steps if no process is creating new
-new depressions).
+closed depressions).
 However, {py:class}`~fastscapelib.MSTSinkResolver` requires
 pre-computed single flow paths while
 {py:class}`~fastscapelib.PFloodSinkResolver` has no specific requirement.